Resources for Managers

 Bank accounts

 You may open your team bank account at any financial institution.
 Please make sure that two signatures are required for withdrawals.
-You will need to write our Treasurer, Madeleine Lau, and have him write a letter authorizing your specific team to open up a Richmond Jets team bank account, and stating who the two signatories will be on the account.
+You will need to write our Treasurer, Hanif Hamir, and have him write a letter authorizing your specific team to open up a Richmond Jets team bank account, and stating who the two signatories will be on the account.

 G&F (West Richmond) has a special offer for our teams.